vuanhle/vuanhle.github.io/index.md

 Greetings!

-I'm a Ph.D. student in Computer Science at the University of Virginia, advised by [Prof. Ferdinando Fioretto](https://nandofioretto.github.io/) at the Responsible AI for Science and Engineering Lab.
+I'm a Ph.D. student in Computer Science at the University of Virginia.
 I am currently supported by the UVA CS Scholar fellowship.
 Previously, I earned my BSc in Mathematics from Beloit College.

 # Research